Education and the war on Drugs

 Zero tolerance policies in New York's classrooms

-The war on drugs is affecting youth from the home to the classroom and nowhere is this more evident than through the use of zero tolerance policies.
+The war on drugs affects youth from their home to the classroom and nowhere is this more evident than through the use of zero tolerance policies.
 These policies were put in place to deter student misbehavior by triggering automatic, frequently overly severe, disciplinary responses to student misbehavior without any consideration for mitigating circumstances.
-These responses almost always begins with youth being removed from the classroom, possibly through an arrest, and may lead to them being expelled or suspended.
+These responses almost always begin with youth being removed from the classroom, possibly through an arrest, and may lead to them being expelled or suspended.

 Research shows that the best ways to keep youth from developing substance use problems is to keep them involved with activities.
 Yet, zero tolerance polices actively conflict with this evidence-based approach.
 Zero tolerance polices usually mandate that youth found in the possession of drugs are removed from sports and academic teams and suspended or expelled from school.
 Instead of helping youth, zero tolerance policies criminalize them and isolate them from the very systems designed to support them.